 About the Code Recipe

-The code does not alter or remove any content; it only adjusts the available options when reassigning a deleted user’s posts.
+This code recipe does not alter or remove any content; it only adjusts the available options when reassigning a deleted user’s posts.

 The Code Recipe